Nuclear fusion

 1. Deuterium

-Taking into account the abundance of deuterium in the oceans, this energy source can be considered renewable.
+Considering the abundance of deuterium in the oceans, this energy source can be considered practically inexhaustible and sustainable.

 2. Tritium

 The other element used in nuclear fusion, tritium, is the unstable or radioactive isotope of the hydrogen atom.
-It is composed of one proton and two neutrons and decays by beta emission relatively quickly.
+It is composed of one proton and two neutrons and decays relatively quickly by beta emission.

-Although tritium is scarce in nature, it can be generated by neutron capture reactions with Lithium isotopes.
-Lithium is an abundant material in the Earth's crust and in sea water.
+Although tritium is rare in nature, it can be generated by neutron capture reactions with lithium isotopes.
+Lithium is abundant in the Earth's crust and seawater.

 Nuclear fusion research project

-The most advanced project in nuclear fusion by magnetic confinement is the ITER (International Thermonuclear Experimental Reactor), a prototype based on the Tokamak reactor concept, and in which ignition is expected to be achieved.
+The most advanced project in nuclear fusion using magnetic confinement is ITER (International Thermonuclear Experimental Reactor), a prototype based on the Tokamak reactor concept, which is expected to achieve ignition.

-Given the good results obtained in the Joint European Torus (JET) , in 1990 it was decided to continue the fusion program with a larger facility in which, in addition to the reactor, its auxiliary systems could be tested without yet generating electricity.
-The European Union, Canada, the USA, Japan and Russia participate in this project.
+Following the positive results achieved with the Joint European Torus (JET) , it was decided in 1990 to continue the fusion program with a larger facility where, in addition to the reactor, its auxiliary systems could be tested without yet generating electricity.
+The European Union, Canada, the United States, Japan, and Russia are participating in this project.

-The objective is to determine the technical and economic feasibility of nuclear fusion by magnetic confinement to generate electricity, as a prior phase to the construction of a commercial demonstration facility.
+The objective is to determine the technical and economic feasibility of magnetic confinement nuclear fusion for generating electricity, as a preliminary phase to the construction of a commercial demonstration facility.

-Electrical energy will not be produced in the ITER machine, solutions to the problems that need to be solved to make future nuclear fusion reactors viable will be tested.
+The ITER machine will not produce electrical energy; instead, it will test solutions to problems that need to be resolved to make future nuclear fusion reactors viable.

 Author: